GeraldRyan/blocks/README.md

-# Yet another blockchain and crypto service! (beta)
+# "Beancoin" crypto!
+###(beta)

-Create a new blockchain and Crypto ("Beancoin") with your friends, for your customers or for your company.
+Create a new blockchain and Crypto (e.g. "Beancoin") with your friends, for your customers or for your company.
 Use our blockchain technology as a cryptocurrency or other form of transaction and record keeping where data is previous and veracity and publicity is a requirement.

 A blockchain is basically an open source, secure and reliable (under the right conditions) ledger, that can store data- for instance "transactions".
 See below for more facts.